pcsiszar/Shadowrun-5.5/Core/Errata.md

 within the host to fool both the users and the system.
 This can then lead to Sneaking, Deception, Con, and other tests, for which...

+#### Hacking on the Fly vs Brute Force

+Brute Force applies an additional mark compared to Hack on The Fly.
+Succeeding or Failing on a Brute Force test in a host activates IC and makes the system identify you as a hacker.
+Succeeding or Failing on a Brute Force test on the grid automatically notifies the owner of the target that you tried to hack them.

+Failing a Hack on the Fly does not raise suspicion unless your target's net hits are greater than your overall hits.
+If they are, your target is notified of the hacking attempt, but you are not identified as the hacker.

 #### Agents

 The Agent program is completely reworked.
 Instead of it providing an virtual servant, the Agent program allows you to